Presbyterian Church in Myanmar: Missions and Doctrines

-Like many other Churches in Myanmar, the missions of Presbyterian Church in Myanmar are focusing on evangelism, social services such as feeding the hungers and providing food to people with socially disadvantage group and social work such building the hospital and well in rural areas along with evangelism.
-They also focus on church educations and youth and women empowerment in the social sector.
-The Presbyterian Church of Myanmar and the Methodist Church Upper Myanmar still hold to and stand on the same doctrine to which they have adhered from the beginning.
-Moreover, they plays a crucial role in responding to natural disasters by donating to those who are affected.
-Rather, the current leaders desperately need to seek a fresh way of leading the church into a new form of structure and leadership model.
-The church needs to embrace characteristics of a biblical church first and cultivate it to the larger community outside the church.
-Presbyterian Church of Myanmar's theology typically emphasizes the sovereignty of God, the authority of the Scriptures, and the necessity of grace through faith in Christ.
+Like many other Churches in Myanmar, the missions of PCM are focusing on evangelism and social work (including providing food to people from socially disadvantage groups and building hospitals and wells in rural areas).
+They also focus on church education and empowerment of youth and women.
+The PCM plays a crucial role in responding to natural disasters by donating to those who are affected.

+The PCM and the Methodist Church Upper Myanmar still hold to and stand on the same doctrine to which they have adhered from the beginning.
+The current leaders desperately need to seek a fresh way of leading the church into a new form of structure and leadership model.
+The church looks to embrace characteristics of a biblical church first and cultivate it to the larger community outside the church.
+PCM's theology typically emphasizes the sovereignty of God, the authority of the Scriptures, and the necessity of grace through faith in Christ.